 The high seas teem with marine life.
 They act both as habitats and thoroughfares for migratory species and benefit from unique features and ecological processes that provide the cornerstones of communities of untold numbers of rare and endemic species.
-This report provides a brief tour of particularly valuable high seas areas that would benefit from comprehensive protections such as those envisioned in the negotiations for a new high seas treaty.
+This report provides a brief tour of particularly valuable high seas areas that would benefit from comprehensive protections, such as those enabled in the new high seas treaty.
 The analysis led by the UCSB researchers demonstrates that although there is still much to be discovered in areas beyond national jurisdiction, there is enough scientific data available to be able to start identifying sites that would make excellent high seas MPA candidates.

-Because the health and functioning of the ocean is declining at an alarming rate, the world's governments must take bold and urgent action to ensure that the ocean continues to provide the benefits and resources upon which so many depend.
+Because the health and functioning of the ocean are declining at an alarming rate, the world's governments must take bold and urgent action to ensure that the ocean continues to provide the benefits and resources upon which so many depend.
 Those include resilience to climate change, maintenance of ecosystem functions, and conservation of marine life and healthy fish stocks.
-High seas MPAs can help meet these objectives, but currently there is no legal mechanism in place for establishing comprehensive, multisector protected areas.
+High seas MPAs can help meet these objectives, and once the treaty enters into force, it will provide a legal mechanism for establishing comprehensive, multisectoral protected areas.

-A new high seas treaty offers an opportunity to create such a tool, and policymakers should come to terms on a robust global agreement to ensure the conservation and sustainable use of marine biodiversity for current and future generations.
+The new high seas treaty offers an opportunity to create such a tool, and policymakers should begin laying the groundwork to use its provisions to advance the conservation and sustainable use of marine biodiversity for current and future generations.